Audiosutras/pihole-dockercompose/READMe.md

 ```

 If nothing was returned when running the above commands follow docker's recommend
 installation method found here under [Scenario one: Install Docker Desktop](https://docs.docker.com/compose/install/#scenario-one-install-docker-desktop) for your operating system and/or linux distribution.
-If your machine is a Raspberry Pi or a single board of some kind check out these operating systems for getting docker up and running:
+If your machine is a Raspberry Pi or a single board of some kind check out these operating systems for getting docker up and running

     - [Casa OS](https://github.com/IceWhaleTech/CasaOS)
     - [Hypriot OS](https://blog.hypriot.com/downloads/)